BillyDonahue/mongo/docs/exception_architecture.md

             -   `mongo::UserException`
             -   `mongo::MsgAssertionException`

-See util/assert_util.h.
+See [util/assert_util.h][assert_util_h].

-Generally, code in the server should be able to tolerate (e.g., catch) a `DBException`.
+Our Code must anticipate and tolerate a thrown `DBException`.
 Server functions must be structured with exception safety in mind, such that `DBException` can propagate upwards harmlessly.
-The code should also expect, and properly handle, `UserException`.
 We use [Resource Acquisition Is Initialization][raii] heavily.

 ## ErrorCodes and Status

 MongoDB uses `ErrorCodes` both internally and externally: a subset of error codes (e.g., `BadValue`) are used externally to pass errors over the wire and to clients.
 These error codes are the means for MongoDB processes (e.g., *mongod* and *mongo*) to communicate errors, and are visible to client applications.

 Other error codes are used internally to indicate the underlying reason for a failed operation.
+The internal error codes are for internal use only and must never be returned to clients (i.e., in a network response).
+These are declared as members of the `InternalOnly` error category.

 For instance, `PeriodicJobIsStopped` is an internal error code that is passed to callback functions running inside a [`PeriodicRunner`][periodic_runner_h] once the runner is stopped.
-The internal error codes are for internal use only and must never be returned to clients (i.e., in a network response).

 Zero or more error categories can be assigned to `ErrorCodes`, which allows a single handler to serve a group of `ErrorCodes`. `RetriableError`, for instance, is an `ErrorCategory` that includes